 9 Hypothesis Testing

 We have studied confidence intervals in Chapter 8.
-This chapter introduces hypothesis testing, another widely used method for statistical inference.
-Hypothesis tests allow us to take a sample from a population and infer about the plausibility of competing hypotheses.
-For example, in the upcoming music popularity activity by genre in Section 9.2, you will study data collected from Spotify to investigate whether metal music is more popular than deep-house music.
+We now introduce hypothesis testing, another widely used method for statistical inference.
+A claim is made about a value or characteristic of the population and then a random sample is used to infer about the plausibility of this claim or hypothesis.
+For example, in Section 9.2, we use data collected from Spotify to investigate whether metal music is more popular than deep-house music.

-The good news is that we have already covered many of the necessary concepts to understand hypothesis testing in Chapters 7 and 8.
-We will expand further on these ideas here and also provide a general framework for understanding hypothesis tests.
+Many of the relevant concepts, ideas, and we have already introduced many of the necessary concepts to understand hypothesis testing in Chapters 7 and 8.
+We can now expand further on these ideas and provide a general framework for understanding hypothesis tests.
 By understanding this general framework, you will be able to adapt it to many different scenarios.

 We believe that this approach is better for long-term learning than focusing on specific details for specific confidence intervals.
 We prefer this approach also for hypothesis tests as well, but we will tie the ideas into the traditional theory-based methods as well for completeness.